 Popular La Crescenta Neighborhoods

-La Crescenta, California is located in an unincorporated portion of Los Angeles County.
+La Crescenta, California, is located in an unincorporated portion of Los Angeles County.
 In 1972, the Foothill Freeway opened and had a tremendous impact on the commute times of its residents.
 The community is appreciated for combining the benefits of blue ribbon schools and metropolitan convenience.
 La Crescenta neighborhoods located in the 91214 can be confusing because some areas are considered Glendale.
 La Crescenta is often co-mingled with its neighboring community of Montrose.
-Harb & Co. will bring you clarity by providing you with insight into this popular community that we specialize in.
+Harb & Co. will certainly bring clarity by providing insight into this popular community we specialize in.

 In 1871, Colonel Theodore Pickens, one of the first settlers in the Crescenta Valley, relocated to Briggs Terrace.
 While some may feel the neighborhood is isolated, its residents enjoy the quiet and serene setting.
-Deer, rabbit, and other wildlife abound.
+Wildlife, deer and rabbits for example, abound.

 Crescenta Highlands (also known as the Glendale annex)

-In the 1950s, in order to secure their water supply, the residents of Crescenta Highlands in La Crescenta voted to annex to the city of Glendale.
+In the 1950s, to secure their water supply, the residents of Crescenta Highlands in La Crescenta voted to annex the city of Glendale.
 Oddly bisecting La Crescenta, this neighborhood is roughly between Pennsylvania Avenue and Lowell Avenue.
-It’s primarily residential and a highly sought after neighborhood.
+It’s primarily residential and a highly sought-after area.
 Nearby Foothill Boulevard offers a bustling commercial district for shopping and dining.

 In 1954, the Anderson Brothers developed Glenwood Oaks, a 30-acre, 90-home community in the Glendale annex area of La Crescenta.
-Although the tract remains intact, most of the homes have been extensively updated.
+Although the tract remains intact, most homes have been extensively updated.

-Markridge Estates was developed in the 1990’s.
-At that time La Crescenta had a need for more affluent housing.
-The planned community is an exclusive hillside neighborhood of just over forty residences with a community tennis court.
-These homes boast modern spacious floor plans, and mountain and or city lights views.
+Markridge Estates was developed in the 1990s.
+At that time, La Crescenta needed more affluent housing.
+Consequently, the planned community is an exclusive hillside neighborhood of just over forty residences with a community tennis court.
+These homes boast modern, spacious floor plans and mountain and city lights views.

 The Pinecrest community is appreciated for its mid-century homes built by local builder Webster Wiley.
-These homes are located high in the foothills of La Crescenta and feature three predominant architectural styles: Tri-level, Ranch, and Wiley’s popular Atrium-style home.
-Residents enjoy mountain and or city lights views.
+These homes are located high in the foothills of La Crescenta and feature three main architectural styles: Tri-level, Ranch, and Wiley’s famous Atrium-style home.
+Residents especially enjoy mountain and or city lights views.

 Want to learn more about popular La Crescenta neighborhoods and homes for sale?
 Contact us for a 15-minute buyer consultation.
-It’s simple, free, and there is no commitment.
+It’s simple and free, and there is no commitment.